Yohannfra/neopixel_ble_controller/README.md

 # neopixel_ble_controller

-This firmware controlls an ESP32 with a 5x5 Neopixel (ws2812) grid.
+This firmware controls an ESP32 with a 5x5 Neopixel (ws2812) grid.

 The goal of this device is to be used as a testing BLE peripheral.